 Okay, here’s the deal.
 Although it was a long time ago, I’m pretty sure they tore the stub from my ticket at the show.
 The ticket on the plaque was intact.
 I know he was planning a third show that never happened and maybe these were tickets from that.
 But the date was the same as the original show.

-Although I had a zillion questions, I owed Sid one for getting us seats for both shows back in 1964.
-I let it go, since we never sold collectibles claiming they would go up in value.
-Some TV Shopping Channels did that quite often.
+Although I had a zillion questions, I owed Sid one for getting Uncle Ed and me seats for both shows back in 1964.
+I let it go since we never sold collectibles claiming they would go up in value.
+So what if he reprinted the tickets?
+They were still fun to own, as long as you weren’t using them to invest the kid’s college fund.
+Some TV Shopping Channels did misrepresent “collectibles.”
 (Any Tiger Woods rookie cards out there?)
-The plaque would be a cool thing to own if you were a Beatles’ fan.
+The plaque would be a cool thing to have if you were a Beatles’ fan.

-It sold out pretty quickly.
+The plaque sold out pretty quickly.
 Sid claimed he remembered me.
-He knew that my Uncle Ed died about ten years earlier (he was 94).
+He knew that my Uncle Ed died about ten years earlier (he was 94 when he passed).
+So I guess he did remember me.
 Nice guy, just trying to make a few bucks on a very historic event, which he did.

 Although I miss the excitement of live TV, I mostly miss the music shows.
-I hear that Evine is doing some occasional music shows.
+I hear that Evine did some occasional music shows.
 As for the QVC/HSN hybrid, the closest they get these days is a few happy dances and a bit of musical improvisation from Isaac Mizrahi.
-(By the way, his cabaret show is currently one of the hottest tickets in New York.)
+(By the way, his cabaret show was one of the hottest tickets in New York.)

 © 2019 Steve Bryant – No portion of this or any blog can be reproduced or copied and posted on any online site or read aloud on any audio or video media without the express permission of the author.